DVD+RW Alliance

 The DVD+RW Alliance is a group of electronic hardware, optical storage and software manufacturers who in 1997 created and promoted a format standard of recordable and rewritable DVDs, known as the "plus" format.
 As of 2004, plus format DVDs were available in three forms: DVD+R, DVD+RW, and DVD+R DL.
 In late 2005 DVD+RW DL was developed but never produced commercially.

-Mission

-The Alliance seeks to develop and promote a format of rewritable DVDs that is universally compatible with both DVD drives in personal computers (PCs) and standalone consumer products (i.e. DVD players and DVD recorders) to allow a greater convergence in function between the two.

 Working groups

 The Alliance has two major working groups.
 The DVD+RW Product Promotions Group is responsible for the promotion work of the Alliance for the plus format and plus format products.
 The DVD+RW Compatibility and Convergence Group is responsible for working on the technical issues involved in the compatibility between the various hardware products using the plus format.

 Leading members

-Eight companies form the leadership of the Alliance:
+Eight companies form the leadership of the alliance: